-Thermistor - type of resistor whose resistance varies significantly with temperature.
+Thermistor - A resistor whose resistance varies significantly with temperature.
 These are widely used as temperature sensors, inrush current limiters, self-resetting overcurrent protectors, and self-regulating heating elements.

 Ballast Resistor - Compensates for normal or incidental changes in the physical state of a system.
 It may be a fixed or variable resistor.
 Some ballast resistors are designed to increase resistance with an increase in current and, conversely, decrease resistance with a decrease in current.